ebshimizu/soothsayer/README.md

 If you attempt to load two themes with the same name, the system will basically randomly pick one to be active, so don't use duplicate names.

+### Where can I get themes?

+You might notice that the public build for the caster tool doesn't include any themes beyond the base examples (many of which are pretty rough).
+Currently, theme development has been supported by the [Casters for Hire Discord](https://discord.gg/H3DEyST).
+Hop on in there to get more info about the tool and currently available themes.

 ## Developing

 This should get you started: